pubmania/flask_admin_skeleton/README.md

 More specifically, usage of dropdown and display of date field and checkboxes.

 # Change Log:
+01/10/2019
+* Updated Macro to make it work better for SelectField (populate the selected option on update form), DecimalField (add number fieldtype and step)
+* Created tabular_view.html which can be used for displaying table for any query data.
+All data to be displayed and columns can just be passed from routes.py.
+* Complete rewrite of expenses and users routes to make them work with single template - Ensuring DRY principle.
+* Added "Save and Continue" functionality on the "AddModal"

 22/09/2019
 * Bootstrap Table related - Removed Server side pagination